encode2m4v/encode2m4v/README.md

             -m, --move=
                 Directory to move all source files into (out of root directory) once they have been re-encoded.

+            -k, --kill
+                Delete (kill) all source files once they have been re-encoded.
+Takes prescedence over -m / --move.

             -l, --logfile=
                 Logfile filename to use to log information to a .json format log file.
 (Enclose in quotes "logfile.json")